bigraph-toolkit-suite/bigraphs.model-provider/README.md

 ```
 - The SNAPSHOT suffix must be removed from the version tag
 - Artifacts must be manually released for Release Deployments in the Nexus Repository Manager.

+## License

+This library is Open Source software released under the Apache 2.0 license.